ihasTaco/Hyundai-Engineer/README.md

 # Hyundai/Kia Engineer Mode

-Goals:
+## Goals:
-I want a centralized space for all the information regarding the Hyundai/Kia Engineer Mode, including links to other resources that may help someone.
+* I want a centralized space for all the information regarding the Hyundai/Kia Engineer Mode, including links to other resources that may help someone.
-Eventually, I want make a list of year, makes, models, Head Unit Platform, Update, HU Model, Software Version, etc. that someone can find their year/make/model and HU Firmware to find the codes needed to get into the dealer, engineer mode, etc. of their car
+* A wiki that will tell users what each option does would be nice too.

-Also having a wiki that will tell users what each option does would be nice too.
+I only have access to my 2023 Hyundai Sonata, so that is what I am gonna be focusing on getting the repository set up.

-I only have access to my 2023 Hyundai Sonata, so that is what I am gonna be focusing on getting this setup.
-At first this is going to be a list of ways to get to the hidden keypads to enter codes, and codes that I used, if you have any information you would like to share, open an issue and I can add it, or you can make a fork and merge it with the added information!
+If you have any information you would like to share, open an issue and I can add it, or you can make a pull request and I can add it

 ## Vehicle's Tested
 | Engineer Mode Accessed | Dealer Mode Accessed | Year | Make | Model | Submodel | Region | Platform | Update Date | Model | Software Version | Firmware Version | Navigation App Version | Map Version | Device ID |